galasa-dev/cli/docs/generated/galasactl_properties_namespaces_get.md

 ```
       --format string   output format for the data returned.
 Supported formats are: 'raw', 'summary', 'yaml'. (default "summary")
-  -h, --help            help for get
+  -h, --help            Displays the options for the namespaces get command.
 ```

 ### Options inherited from parent commands